SpaceBuckets/SpaceBuckets/static/docs/led-power-supplies/led-power-supplies.md

     I often use [lab power supplies](https://amzn.to/2WAllHI) as my LED drivers.
 If you only get one lab power supply make sure it's a linear power supply and not a noisy switching power supply. **Lower cost linear power supplies typically have a fan** that will turn on at certain current levels while more expensive and much heavier ones are entirely passive cooled."
 d: "Power supplies have historically been the weak link in an LED grow light system and cheap capacitors are the main issue.
-The cheap boost converters you can buy on Amazon and eBay will work, but don't expect more than about 6 months use out of them.
-Again, it's the capacitors that tend to fail."
+The cheap boost converters you can buy on Amazon and eBay will work, but don't expect more than about 6 months use out of them."
 ---